ashish123256/ShopPlusPlus-EcommerceMern/README.md

 # SHOPPLUSPLUS - ECOMMERCE App

 Shopplusplus is an Ecommerce App app that allows users to Online Shopping  Buy mobiles, laptops, cameras, books, watches, apparel, shoes and e-Gift Cards.
-Free Shipping & Cash on Delivery .
+Free Shipping.
 This app is built using React for the frontend and Node.js for the backend.
 The app is deployed on Heroku for easy and scalable hosting.

 ![SHOPPLUSPLUS](https://res.cloudinary.com/dlhke10we/image/upload/v1701968027/ss_jkwucx.png)

 ## Features
 Product Listing : Display a list of products with details (name, price, image, description).
 Implement pagination for large product catalogs.

 Product Details : Show detailed information about a product when clicked.Include options for quantity and an "Add to Cart" button.

-Shopping Cart: Allow users to add/remove items from the cart, Show the total price and quantity in the cart.
+Shopping Cart: Allow users to add/remove items from the cart,Show the total price and quantity in the cart.

-User Authentication: Implement user registration and login, Secure user authentication and authorization.
+User Authentication: Implement user registration and login,Secure user authentication and authorization.

-User Profiles: Enable users to view and edit their profiles, Show order history and tracking information.
+User Profiles: Enable users to view and edit their profiles,Show order history and tracking information.

 Admin Dashboard: Create an admin interface to manage products, orders, and users.

 Reviews and Ratings: Allow users to leave reviews and ratings for products.

 Payment Integration: Integrate with a payment gateway for secure transactions.